ABOUT OUR PARISH

 WHO WE ARE.
 A HISTORY.
 THE FUTURE

-Ave Maria Catholic Church is a thriving, growing Church within the Archdiocesan Marian Pilgrimage Centre, a place for worship, pilgrimages and private prayers.
+Ave Maria Grotto Catholic Church is a thriving, growing Church within the Archdiocesan Marian Pilgrimage Centre.
+A place for worship, pilgrimages, and private prayers.
 The Archdiocesan Lenten Pilgrimage has taken place here annually since 2002.

 Saturday Mass at 7:00 am

 Weekday Masses at 6:30 am and 6:30 pm daily